Carnegie, Oklahoma

 Carnegie is a town in Caddo County, Oklahoma, United States.
-The population was 1,723 at the 2010 census, a 1.7 percent decline from the figure of 1,752 in 2000.
+The population was 1,430 as of the 2020 United States census.

 History and culture

 Carnegie was named after the famous Scottish American industrialist and philanthropist, Andrew Carnegie.
-The original name of the town was Latham.
-The town was originally platted as North and South Latham.
-North Latham was north of the Washita River, while South Latham was south of the river.
-North Latham was really intended to be the commercial hub, but was never developed.
-The Rock Island Railroad was supposed to go along the north side of the river.
-The railroad was relocated along the south bank of the Washita.
-So South Latham became the commercial hub.
-North Latham withered and/or was never developed.
+The initial name of the town was Latham.
+The town was originally platted as North and South Latham, with North Latham being north of the Washita River, and South Latham being south of it.
+North Latham was intended to be the commercial hub, with the Chicago, Rock Island and Pacific Railway expected to go along the north side of the river.
+However, the tracks ended up running along the south bank of the Washita, so South Latham became the commercial hub and North Latham withered and/or was never developed.

-Leaders of the town decided shortly after incorporation in 1903 to rename the town Carnegie in the hopes he would build a library there.
-Although the town has a library, Andrew Carnegie never built one there.
+Leaders of the town decided shortly after incorporation in 1903 to rename the town Carnegie in the hopes the industrialist would build a library there.
+Although the town acquired a library, Andrew Carnegie did not provide it.
 Of note, there is unofficially a "Carnegie Hall", known more properly as the Carnegie Memorial Auditorium, where community events are held.
-While currently on hiatus, for several years there was an annual "Stars of Carnegie Hall" talent show showcases individuals across the region and state in a local talent show, in which both local and regional talent are represented.
+While currently on hiatus, for several years there was an annual "Stars of Carnegie Hall" talent show showcasing individuals across the region and state in a local talent show, in which both local and regional talents were represented.